-Models pose for artists, photographers, and videographers to advertise products or promote organizations/companies.
+Models pose for artists, photographers, and videographers to advertise products or promote organizations/ companies.
 The work environment for models varies widely, and most work part time with periods of unemployment.
 There are no formal education requirements.
-Median annual for wage for models is \$28,350, and projected job growth for modeling is at -5.7 percent.
+Median annual pay for models is \$31,910 and projected job growth for modeling is at 11 percent.